About the Fund

 External organisations applying must also:

-• Obtain authorisation to apply from a College member of staff before submitting an online application
+- Obtain authorisation to apply from a senior member of College staff before submitting an online application

 Who cannot apply?